sihawken/dockerized_vm_tools/README.md

 This image and these scripts can connect directly to your x session (or xWayland session) via cookie it adds to your host system.
 It can also play audio directly on your host system by passing an ALSA audio device created by pulseaudio or pipewire.

+These scripts are still far from perfect, and there are a lot of improvements that can be made to make setting up this environment easier!
+Pull requests are welcome.

 ## Build and Start the Environment

 This requires a linux OS.
 These scripts were tested and functional for me on Pop!
 OS, however given the nature of docker this should function on most distributions.